Toggle mobile search bar

 Healthier beverages

-• [New guideline] By 1 May 2021, all pre-packaged beverages provided must meet the nutrient thresholds for Grades A or B under the Nutri-Grade, which are: ≤5 grams of free sugar and ≤1.2 grams of saturated fat per 100 ml of beverage.
+• All pre-packaged beverages must meet the nutrient thresholds for Grades A or B under the Nutri-Grade grading system, which are: ≤5 grams of free sugar and ≤1.2 grams of saturated fat per 100 ml of beverage, as prepared.

-• [New guideline] By 1 December 2022, apart from coffees and teas, all other freshly prepared beverages must meet the nutrient thresholds for Grades A or B under the Nutri-Grade, which are: ≤5 grams of free sugar and ≤1.2 grams of saturated fat per 100 ml of beverage.
+• Apart from coffees and teas, all other freshly prepared beverages must meet the nutrient thresholds for Grades A or B under the Nutri-Grade grading system, which are: ≤5 grams of free sugar and ≤1.2 grams of saturated fat per 100 ml of beverage, as prepared.

 Healthier ingredients (wholegrains, healthier oils, lower-sodium)

-• Caterer must include wholegrains in all staple dishes1 (i.e. rice and noodle dishes).
-If there are no rice or noodle dishes, the staple-equivalents2 (i.e. bun, bread, pizza) must contain wholegrains.
-Menus and food labels must reflect that these dishes include wholegrains.
+• Caterer must include wholegrains in all staple dishes (i.e. rice and noodle) dishes2.
+If there are no rice or noodle dishes, the staple-equivalents (i.e. bun, bread, pizza) must contain whole-grains3.

 Fresh fruits